kythe/kythe/kythe/go/extractors/gcp/README.md

 this image contains a full install of Kythe repo itself, along with a bazel builder.
 In addition to building inside Google Cloud Build itself, you can also use this image for testing locally if you are having a hard time getting Kythe installed properly.
-The clang/llvm setup from `tools/modules/update.sh` is already done, so arbitrary `bazel build //kythe/...` commands should work out of the box in this image.

-Note because it includes a full install of kythe, bazel, llvm, and clang, this image is quite large.
+Note because it includes a full install of kythe and bazel this image is quite large.

 ### gcr.io/kythe-public/build-preprocessor